Student Visa

 General Overview

-The Graduate Immigration Route is for international students who want to work following the successful completion of a course of study at UK bachelor’s degree-level or above.
+The Graduate Immigration Route is for international students who want to work or look for work following the successful completion of a course of study at UK bachelor’s degree-level or above.

 The Graduate route will be unsponsored, meaning applicants will not need a job offer to apply for the route.